patil-bhupendra/task-management-application/README.md

 - GET /api/tasks

-- PUT /api/tasks/:id (Employee – status update)
+- PUT /api/tasks/:id (Employee – update status only)

 - DELETE /api/tasks/:id (Admin only)

+## Users
+- GET /api/users/employees (Admin only)

 ## Testing

 - APIs tested using Postman

 - Role-based access verified for Admin and Employee

+- Employee can access only assigned tasks

+- Unauthorized actions are blocked at API level

-- Status updates persist after page refresh
+- Task status updates persist after refresh

 ## Notes

-- Employee users can only access tasks assigned to them

-- Admin users have full control over task creation and deletion
+- Admin has full control over task creation, assignment, and deletion

-- Unauthorized actions are blocked at the API level
+- Employee can update only task status

+- Authorization is enforced at backend middleware

+- Clean separation of Admin and Employee responsibilities

 ### Author

-Developed by Bhupendra Patil
+**Bhupendra Patil**